MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/optimize-models.md

 |[Autodesk Inventor](https://aka.ms/AutodeskInventorSoftware)|STEP, Catia, JT, OBJ, FBX, and more|FBX, OBJ, STL|Yes|Yes|
 |[Blender](https://www.blender.org/)|Collada (DAE), FBX, PLY, OBJ, STL, glTF, GLB, and more|FBX, OBJ, glTF 2.0, and more|Yes|Yes|

+> [!IMPORTANT]
+> Dynamics 365 Guides uses meters as the default scale unit.
+If your 3D model scale is set to millimeters when you export from your CAD solution, the model will be converted to meters in Dynamics 365 Guides.
+For example, if your model is 50 millimeters, it will be converted to 50 meters.
+To ensure size consistency between your CAD solution and Dynamics 365 Guides, make sure to set your model scale unit to meters when you  export.

 <br>
 Here are examples of CAD, converted, and optimized 3D models.<br></br>